-In FY 2021/22, SBCBH planned to expand the PATHS to add the availability of School-Based Clinical Services in FY 2022/23 with a contract with Community Solutions.
+In FY 2021/22, SBCBH planned to expand the PATHS to add the availability of School-Based Clinical Services.
 Due to the COVID-19 restrictions, the roll-out of this program in FY 2021/22 was limited because children and families were at home and attending school remotely.
 Children and youth needing clinical services were linked to clinicians in the SBCBH clinic.
 In FY 2022/23, SBCBH contracted with a new provider (Community Solutions) to deliver school-based Early Intervention services, including clinical services.
 Client and service delivery data from Community Solutions will be reported in the next Annual Update (FY 2024/25).